kos00pas/doa_raspb/README.md

-# ReSpeaker  Mic4 Array v2 at RaspberryPi 4 model B 64bit for Direction of Drone
+# ReSpeaker Mic Array v2.0 on RaspberryPi 4 model B 64bit for drone tracking
 ## Description
-Ability to adjust the parameters of ReSpeaker in order to localize a Drone in the further distance that the ReSpeaker can.
+Ability to adjust the parameters of the ReSpeaker to locate a drone further away than the ReSpeaker can.
 Implemented:
-- Parameter adjusment of ReSpeaker
+- ReSpeaker parameter adjustment
 - Recording
-- Mfcc and pre-process of data that can use to identify drone
+- Mfcc and pre-processing of data that can be used to identify drones
 ## Installation
 1.  sudo apts
 ```bash